 The University of Queensland has a rural access scheme.
 You need to have lived in an RA 2-5 postcode, for at least five consecutive years or 10 cumulative years.
 They also have an Aboriginal and Torres Strait Islander Admission Pathway.
 Click on the links for more details on eligibility and how to apply.

 You can apply to the following bachelor programs after completing a degree:

-If you're enrolled on a course at CSU and you have a GPA above 5.5 you can apply for the 5 year Bachelor of Dental Science, If you don’t meet the criteria to apply as a current CSU student, you can apply as a regular domestic student or (if you’re eligible) as a rural or indgneous applicant.
+If you're enrolled on a course at CSU and you have completed a minimum of four standard subjects (32 credit points) with a GPA above 5.5, you can apply for the 5-year Bachelor of Dental Science.
+If you don’t meet the criteria to apply as a current CSU student, you can apply as a regular domestic student or (if you’re eligible) as a rural or indigenous applicant.

 One subject chosen from: